ugurcaneser/ugurcaneser/README.md

-<p align="left">👋🏻Hi.
-I'm Uğurcan.
-I develop software.</p>

-###

-<p align="left">🎂 I was born 8 years before the end of the last millennium<br>🏙️ I'm from Istanbul and I've always lived here<br>👀 I'm a curious guy and I like problem solving<br>🎸 I love the Hard Rock & Metal genre<br>🪛 I do electronics as a hobby and it's good to be a tinkerer<br>🕹️ Playing games and sometimes developing them is one of my favorite things<br>🥢 I really want to learn Japanese<br>☕️ I can be an unhappy person when I don't drink enough coffee</p>
+<p align="left">👋🏻 Hi, I'm Uğurcan<br>👽 I develop software and enjoy producing code<br>🎂 I was born 8 years before the end of the last millennium<br>🏙️ I'm from Istanbul and I've always lived here<br>👀 I'm a curious guy and I like problem solving<br>🎸 I love the Hard Rock & Metal genre<br>🪛 I do electronics as a hobby and it's good to be a tinkerer<br>🕹️ Playing games and sometimes developing them is one of my favorite things<br>🥢 I really want to learn Japanese<br>☕️ I can be an unhappy person when I don't drink enough coffee</p>

 ###